Morwenn/vergesort/fallbacks.md

 the collection to sort.
 Therefore, instead of comparing the pdqsort-backed version of the algorithm to other sorting algorithms (as in the README), it's actually more interesting to compare how a sorting algorithms behaves with and without the vergesort optimization layer.
-To show off, we will compare it to several of the fastest or most reknowned sorting algorithms, and see how it behaves when trying to sort data with several different patterns.
+To show off, we will compare it to several of the fastest or most renowned sorting algorithms, and see how it behaves when trying to sort data with several different patterns.

 ### The patterns